 Northborough is in relatively good financial condition.
-The Town's financial reserves are strong and the use of the \$3.6 million Stabilization Fund has not been necessary.
-Debt level is manageable and our bond rating of Aa2 has been maintained for several years.
-The Town continues to have favorable economic growth, a strong diversified tax base and previous reliance on one-time revenues in the operating budget has been significantly curtailed.
-Further, the impact of rising health insurance costs has been mitigated by successful negotiation of plan design changes with our local bargaining units.
+The Town's financial reserves are strong and the use of the \$4.2 million Stabilization Fund has been unnecessary.
+In fact, the Town contributed \$200,000 to the Stabilization Fund during FY2017.
+Debt is manageable and our bond rating was upgraded to Aa1 in May of 2015.
+The Town continues to have favorable economic growth, a strong diversified tax base and reliance on one-time revenues in the operating budget has been significantly curtailed.
+Further, the impact of rising health insurance costs has been mitigated by negotiation of plan design changes with our local bargaining units.